ractivejs/ractivejs.github.io/docs/extend/components.md

     components: { child: ChildComp },

     validate: function( client ) {
-        // Lookup a ninstance of the child component. var child = this.findComponent("child");
+        // Lookup an instance of the child component. var child = this.findComponent("child");

         // Invoke a method